Ha-wi/Phase3FinalProject/README.md

 Chronicles of Aluposiak

-Welcome to Chronicles of Aluposiak, an interactive text-based RPG game where you embark on thrilling quests, battle fierce enemies, and grow your character.
+~Welcome to Chronicles of Aluposiak, an interactive text-based RPG game where you embark on thrilling quests, battle fierce enemies, and grow your character.

-Features
+*Features

 -Character Creation: Create a new character and choose from three different classes: Warrior, Mage, or Rogue.
 -Character Management: View all characters, choose an existing character to play, save progress, and delete characters.
 -Quest System: Engage in quests to gain experience and level up your character.
 -Combat System: Battle enemies with class-specific abilities.

-File Descriptions
+*File Descriptions

-main.py
+1main.py

-The entry point of the game.
+-The entry point of the game.
 It initializes and starts the game.

-models/player.py
+2.models/player.py

-Defines the Player class, including attributes and methods for creating, saving, deleting, and managing player characters.
+-Defines the Player class, including attributes and methods for creating, saving, deleting, and managing player characters.

-models/enemy.py
+3.models/enemy.py

-Defines the Enemy class, including attributes and methods for creating, saving, deleting, and managing enemies.
+-Defines the Enemy class, including attributes and methods for creating, saving, deleting, and managing enemies.

-database/setup.py
+4.database/setup.py

-Contains the create_tables function to initialize the database and create necessary tables.
+-Contains the create_tables function to initialize the database and create necessary tables.

-game/game_logic.py
+5.game/game_logic.py

-Contains the core game logic, including the main game loop, quest handling, and combat system.
+-Contains the core game logic, including the main game loop, quest handling, and combat system.

-How to Play
+*How to Play

 1.Main Menu: